Ryofu りょうふう

 History

-Ryofu was developed from a crossing of Houryoku as the flower component and with Yabukita as the pollen component in the tea research center of Kanaya in 1972.
-It was released to the public in 1997, when it was registered as a sencha cultivar nº45 in the MAFF registry.
-Then in 2001, it registered under the seed and seedlings registrar with reg number 9204.
-Its name derives from 涼風, meaning cool breeze.
+Ryofu, a sencha cultivar, was crossed in 1972 at Kanaya Tea Research Centre.
+It was created by crossing Houryoku for the flower component and Yabukita for the pollen.
+Released to the public in 1997, it was registered as sencha cultivar No. 45 in the MAFF registry.
+In 2001, it also registered under the seed and seedlings registrar with registration number 9204.
+Its name means “cool breeze”[3].

-The flower component of Ryofu, Houryoku, is derived from a seedling selection from Tada Motokichi’s material introduced from India.
-Houryoku was developed as part of the Shizuoka 4000 series, with Houryoku being 4018.
-It was selected out at the Shizuoka Kanaya National research centre as a cultivar from the assamica variety suited for green tea in 1943, and after its development, in 1956, it never got registered.
+Houryoku, Ryofu’s flower component, originates from a seedling selection made from Tada Motokichi’s material introduced from India.
+Developed as part of the Shizuoka 4000 series, Houryoku was designated with number 4018.
+It was chosen as a cultivar from the assamica variety suitable for green tea at the Shizuoka Kanaya National Research Centre in 1943.
+Despite its further development in 1956, Houryoku was never registered.

-In 1996, it had excellent results in cold and disease resistance, as well as being an appropriate cultivar for tea production that also had mid-late growing characteristics.
-Subsequently, it was brought to consideration by the Committee that examines potential new cultivars.
-From there, revised and accepted by the Tea Industry Testing and Research Promotion Council in 1997, which started the process for filling it into the MAFF registry the same year.
-It can be obtained from licensed nurseries, and its usage is not limited to Japan.
+In 1996, this cultivar previous research studies demonstrated excellent cold and disease resistance and was deemed suitable for tea production with its mid-late growing characteristics.
+Consequently, it was considered by the Committee examining potential new cultivars.
+Revised and accepted by the Tea Industry Testing and Research Promotion Council in 1997, the process for registering it with the MAFF began that same year.
+It’s available from licensed nurseries and is used beyond Japan.

 Characteristics

-The yield of Ryofu is about the same as Yabukita in its first harvestable year, but higher than that in subsequent years.
-It yields for first, second and third harvest are also higher than Yabukita.
-The release report for Ryofu expresses those value in harvested grams per square meter (g/m2), just to provide a point of comparison, the average harvested amount in spring was 482g/m2 for Yabukita and 533g/m2 for Ryofu, then 261 against 369 in summer and 188 against 236 in autumn.
-Kanayamidori was, again, on par with Ryofu, but amounting slightly more harvested leaves in spring.
-This could be perhaps, among other, due to the similar number of buds but with a longer length than the Yabukita buds.
+Ryofu’s yield is comparable to Yabukita’s in its first harvestable year but surpasses it in subsequent years.
+Furthermore, Ryofu yields more in its first, second and third harvests than Yabukita.
+The Ryofu release report provides these values in harvested grams per square metre (g/m2) for comparison.
+For instance, the average harvested amount in spring was 482g/m2 for Yabukita and 533g/m2 for Ryofu.
+Then 261g/m2 and 369g/m2 in summer and finally 188g/m2 and 236g/m2 in autumn respectively.
+Kanayamidori, once again, matched Ryofu’s yield but produced slightly more harvested leaves in spring.
+This difference might be due to the similar number of buds but Ryofu’s buds being longer.

-The reported shape and appearance of the leaves just about the same as in Yabukita in terms of bud weight, length, and number.
-The increase in branching, leading to a thicker canopy, could be another explanation of a slightly higher yield.
-The Ryofu leaves are yellowish green with long and considered oval, with a medium size and not that glossy.
-One interesting reported characteristic is the better color of the leaf in the summer and Autumn compared to Yabukita and others, which can have a more reddish/brown colours in those harvesting periods.
+The leaves of the Ryofu variety share a similar shape and appearance to those of Yabukita in terms of bud weight, length and number.
+However an increase in branching resulting in a thicker canopy could also explain the slightly higher yield.
+Ryofu leaves are yellowish-green, long and oval-shaped with a medium size and a non-glossy surface.
+One interesting feature is the improved leaf colour in summer and autumn compared to Yabukita and other varieties which can develop reddish or brown hues during these times.

-One fun data point that at some point was introduced in the release reports for cultivars was a desirability or preferability score.
-In those, the prefecture can give sort of an opinion on how desirable the traits of this cultivar would be in the prefecture.
-Occasionally, a great tasting cultivar will take a hit in this section due to, for example, poor rooting, so perhaps not suited for certain prefectural soils for example.
-Ryofu got a 5 out of 5 in Saga and Kumamoto prefectures, with Kagoshima and Ibaraki at a close 4.7 and 4 respectively.
+One interesting data point introduced in release reports for cultivars was a desirability or preferability score.
+This score reflects the prefecture’s opinion on how desirable the cultivar’s traits would be in their region.
+For example, a great-tasting cultivar might receive a lower score due to poor rooting, making it unsuitable for certain prefectural soils.
+Ryofu received a perfect 5 out of 5 in Saga and Kumamoto prefectures while Kagoshima and Ibaraki were close behind with scores of 4.7 and 4 respectively.

 References